 Atkins graduate applications and interviews: recruiters' tips

-Atkins’ recruitment process for its graduate jobs and schemes is not unusual for an employer of its size; it involve several stages:
+The graduate recruitment process for SNC-Lavalin’s Atkins business is not unusual for an employer of its size; it involves several stages

 - registering and then sitting a situational judgement test